January 4, 2018

-The "Write Winning Grants" seminar is intended to help faculty members from any discipline (arts, humanities, STEM, biomedical sciences, and health) compete more successfully for external funding.
-The general session, "Write Winning Grants", is open to all full-time faculty members.
+The "Planning and Writing Successful Proposals" seminar is intended to help faculty members from any discipline (arts, humanities, STEM, biomedical sciences, and health) compete more successfully for external funding.
+The "Planning and Writing Successful Proposals" session is open to all full-time faculty members.

 Many federal agencies, such as the National Science Foundation, National Institutes of Health, Department of Energy, Environmental Protection Agency, Agency for Healthcare Research, and the Centers for Disease Control to name a few, offer awards for new investigators who are beginning their research career.
 Each federal agency has specific eligibility criteria for the award, and the criteria differ depending upon the agency.
 The early investigator Career seminars are intended to help young investigators successfully compete for a Career award.